NyanMaths/astod/README.md

 ## Building and launching

 You will likely need JDK 21 or higher, older versions aren't supported and will never be, at least you are lucky we did not use java23's features.
-Nothing more should be necessary as there is no external libraries, StdDraw is already in the source tree.
+<br>Nothing more should be necessary as there is no external libraries, StdDraw is already in the source tree.

 ### Windows

 Windows is not supported, we don't know about powershell.
 Launch it from VScodium and it *should* work.
-*Works on Apollinaire's machine* trademark.
+<br>*Works on Apollinaire's machine* trademark.

 ### Linux :